Sustained Quantum Coherence and Entanglement in the Avian Compass

-We employ the Hamiltonian corresponding to the system once the two electrons have become separated.
+Making as few assumptions as possible about the detailed structure of the molecule, we examine a family of models with the necessary complexity to support this RP mechanism.
+Our aim is to understand whether full quantum coherence and entanglement exist for long durations in the European Robin's compass system.
+Figure~\ref{eye} depicts the most basic form of the model: two electronic spins~\cite{ritz00} and one nuclear spin.
+The nucleus interacts with only one of the electron spins, thus providing the asymmetry required for singlet-triplet oscillations.
+In this model, as with the other models we consider, we employ the Hamiltonian corresponding to the system once the two electrons have become separated.
+That is, our $t=0$ corresponds to the moment of RP formation.

 The anisotropic hyperfine tensor coupling the nucleus and electron $1$, is conveniently written in its diagonal basis $A={\rm diag}(A_x, A_y, A_z)$, and we assume an axially symmetric (or cigar-shaped) molecule with $A_z = 10^{-5} ~ \rm{meV}$ and $A_x = A_y = A_z /2$.
-This is the simplest assumption that can provide us with directionality, and we have chosen the general shape and magnitude of the tensor to be consistent with \cite{EH}.
+This is the simplest assumption that can provide us with directionality, and we have chosen the general shape and magnitude of the tensor to be consistent with \cite{efimova09}.
 The Hamiltonian is

 where $\hat{I}$ is the nuclear spin operator, $\hat{S}_i=(\sigma_x,\sigma_y,\sigma_z)_i$ are the electron spin operators ($i=1,2$), $\bf{B}$ is the magnetic field vector and $\gamma = \frac{1}{2} \mu_0 g $ the gyromagnetic ratio with $\mu_0$ being Bohr's magneton and $g=2$ the g-factor.
 The factor 1/2 in the gyromagnetic ratio accounts for the fact that we have a spin one-half system, but we will use Pauli matrices such as $\sigma_z={\rm diag}\{1,-1\}$ etc. Here only one electron is coupled to one nucleus, whereas the remote electron is so weakly interacting that we describe it as free.

-Previous authors have considered the case where more than one nucleus couples to the system~\cite{resonance2,Chris3, Rodgers}, In the Supplementary Information we show our basic conclusions are not affected by varying the hyperfine tensor, adding a second nuclear spin, or even by replacing the term completely with a anisotropic electron g-factor.
+We have also considered a family of variants involving different hyperfine tensors, adding a second nuclear spin (following previous studies where more than one nucleus couples to the system~\cite{ritz09,rodgers09a, rodgers07, cai09}), and replacing the nuclear asymmetry with an anisotropic electron g-factor.
+These models, and the results of the corresponding simulations, are presented in the Supplementary Material~\cite{SupMat}.
+In essence all models give rise to the same qualitative behavior as the basic model described here.
+This is not surprising since there is a basic underlying principle: The electron spins of the RP must be protected from an irreversible loss of quantum coherence in order to be susceptible to the experimentally applied RF field.
+The extremely low strength of this applied field dictates the timescale over which quantum coherence must be preserved.
+Thus the inference of extraordinarily long coherence times does not vary significantly over the various models.

 Generally, the magnetic field we employ is